doordeck/slate/source/includes/_operations.md

 > Replace `00000000-0000-0000-0000-000000000000` with the lock's ID, `USER_ID` with the user's ID (obtained from decoding their auth token), `USERNAME` and `PASSWORD` with the appropriate credentials.

-This endpoint allows operations to be performed on a lock, typically this is lock and unlock.
+This endpoint allows a device to be unlocked.
 Requests to this endpoint must be signed and formed as a JSON web token.

 ### HTTP Request